enkydu/pihole_unbound_builder/README.md

 # Pi-hole & Unbound Ansible Builder

-Ansible script for initial installation and configuration of Pi-hole and Unbound on Raspberry Pi.
+Ansible playbook for initial installation and configuration of Pi-hole and Unbound on Raspberry Pi.

 This script will install Pi-hole and Unbound on your RaspberryPi.
 You have to provide variables for this script: